kilkellym/RevitAddinBootcamp_Code/Module02_CheatSheet.md

         }
     }
 }
+'''

-Transactions
+## Transactions
-Using Statement
+### Using Statement
+''' csharp
-csharpCopy// Using statement automatically disposes transaction using(Transaction t = new Transaction(doc))
+// Using statement automatically disposes transaction using(Transaction t = new Transaction(doc))
 {
     t.Start("Create Elements");